2017 Amarnath Yatra massacre: Previous massacres

 On 20 July 2001, a terrorist threw two grenades and fired indiscriminately on a pilgrim night camp at Sheshnag Lake en route Amarnath shrine, killing at least 13 and injured another 15 people.
-Those killed included 5 unarmed Hindu male pilgrims, 3 unarmed Hindu female pilgrims, 3 unarmed Muslim civilians providing support services to pilgrims, and 2 security officials.
+Those killed included 5 Hindu male pilgrims, 3 Hindu female pilgrims, 3 Muslim civilians providing support services to pilgrims, and 2 members of the security forces.

-On 6 August 2002, terrorists from al-Mansuriyan, a front group of the Lashkar-e-Taiba, massacred 9 pilgrims and injured 30 near Nunwan pilgrimage base camp.
+On 6 August 2002, terrorists from al-Mansuriyan, a front group of the Lashkar-e-Taiba, massacred 9 pilgrims and injured 30 near the Nunwan pilgrimage base camp.

-On 7 July 2017, terrorists attacked a civilian bus that was on the Baltal-Jammu route where movement of vehicles is not allowed after 7 p.m. due to the militants' threats.
-A tyre of the bus was punctured, taking two to two and a half hours to repair.
-Pilgrims are not allowed to travel on the route without road-opening parties and security escorts which were withdrawn at around 7:30 p.m.
-The bus was also not registered with the Amarnath shrine board.
+On 7 July 2017, terrorists attacked a civilian bus that was on the Baltal-Jammu route where vehicles are not allowed after 7 p.m.
+A tyre of the bus was punctured, taking several hours to repair.
+Pilgrims are not allowed to travel on the route without road-opening parties and security escorts which were withdrawn at around 7:30 p.m. due to the curfew.
+The bus was not registered with the Amarnath shrine board.
+Seven pilgrims were killed and 32 others, including security forces, were injured.